grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/04 Results Output.md

 **Output of trend metrics**

 [Trend metrics](/using-k6/metrics#metric-types) collect trend statistics (min/max/avg/percentiles) for a series of values.
-On stdout they are printed like this:
+On stdout, they are printed like this:

 <CodeGroup labels={[]}>